-The population used in the calculation of offender rates is for persons aged 10 years and over.
+Offender rates presented in this edition are calculated using Estimated Resident Population (ERP) data (derived from Australian Demographic Statistics (cat. no. 3101.0)) and expressed as the number of offenders per 100,000 population aged 10 years and over.
 Where rates are presented by jurisdiction, sex, age or Indigenous Status, the rates are calculated using the population of the relevant group.
 For example, the statement '1,918 offenders per 100,000 persons' should be read as '1,918 offenders per 100,000 persons in the relevant group aged 10 years and over'.

 Certain offences are excluded from the Recorded Crime – Offenders collection.
 For further information about the scope and counting methodology of the collection refer to paragraphs 3–15 of the Explanatory Notes.

-In this collection, national statistical standards and counting rules have been applied to facilitate comparisons of states and territories.
+In the collection, national statistical standards and counting rules have been applied to facilitate comparisons of states and territories.
 However, some legislative and processing differences remain.
-For differences in legislation, processes or polices between states and territories, refer to paragraphs 50–82 of the Explanatory Notes.
+For differences in legislation, processes or policies between states and territories, refer to paragraphs 50–84 of the Explanatory Notes.